OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 ### **Step 5: Insert data into ATP**

 This step inserts the data into ATP.
-1. Hover your cursor over the grey arrow between `getData` and the stop node; click the plus.
-It might help to click **Reset** to re-position all the nodes in the integration.
+1. Hover your cursor over the grey arrow between `getData` and the stop element; click the plus.
+It might help to click **Reset** to re-position all the elements in the integration.
 Select the ATP connection you configured.
 2. In the wizard, give the invoke a name (for instance, "insertIntoTable").
 For the **operation to perform**, select `Perform an Operation On a Table`, and select `Insert`.
 Click **Next**.
 3. Select `ADMIN` as the **Schema** and **search** for the table called `WORKSHOP`.
 Once you have located the table, you may double-click it or single-click and click the single right chevron to add it to the right side.
 Then click **Import Tables**.
 4. There are no more actions to perform, and the remaining pages are there to show information.
 Click **Next** and **Done**.
 5. Select the **Map to insertIntoTable**, and click on the pencil icon to **edit** the mapper.
 6. On the left hand side (LHS), expand **_getData_ Response > SyncReadFileResponse > FileReadResponse > RecordSet**, which should contain a single **record** variable.
 Drag **record** to **Workshop**.
 This should create a line from **record** to **Workshop**, indicating that a mapping was created between the two objects. _Note: since both **record** and **Workshop** are container objects that consist of primitive variables, the mapping actually doesn't map any data.
 It only generates a "foreach" operator in the XSLT definition of the map._
-   - _Note: in case you don't see the "getData Response" element, look for just "Response" as the name of the element is the same as the name of the FTP node you configured in the previous step (so if you gave it a name of "readFile" you would look for "readFile Response")._
+   - _Note: in case you don't see the "getData Response" element, look for just "Response" as the name of the element is the same as the name of the FTP element you configured in the previous step (so if you gave it a name of "readFile" you would look for "readFile Response")._
 7. Now to map the variables within both objects.
 Click **XSLT** (easiest way is just ctrl+F or cmd+F to search for XSLT), then on the RHS expand **for-each > Workshop**.
 Also, on the LHS, expand **record**.
 Map all of the LHS variables to the RHS variables, so `record.Fname` to `Workshop.fname`, and so on.
 8. You will need to hard-code the `timestamp` and `createdBy` variables.
 Right-click on the `timestamp` variable, and select `Create Target Node`.
 An expression box should appear on the bottom if it has not already.
 Click the wrench+screwdriver icon (right side under the x) to enable editing of the expression.
 Enter this code as the expression: `fn:current-dateTime()`.
 Then click the check symbol (under the wrench+screwdriver) to save this expression.
 9. Create a target node for the `createdBy` variable and enter your name surrounded by quotes.
 For instance: `"John Doe"`.